 Shoes and good design is a combination difficult to resist.
 Putting the two together is a feast for the eyes, as in the case of the shoe displays below.
-From “floating” shoes to shoe forests, these displays show the artistic potential of these prosaic functional items and the visual impact that can be created with even the most modest resources.
+From “floating” shoes to shoe forests, these creative store windows and display shelves show the artistic potential of these fashion items and the visual impact that can be created with even the most modest resources.

 Photo via Pinterest